1 Fairy tales and storybooks

 The research is in that kids learn best by doing (don’t we all?).

 Anything that gets kids moving their bodies or their hands helps them to learn.
-Watch DVDs together, makeup dances, put on ‘shows’, even dress up.
+Watch DVDs together, make up dances, put on ‘shows’, even dress up.
 Encourage your child’s inner artist with a sketchbook.
-Colour, paint, draw and talk about the colors and your child’s pictures in the 2nd language.
-Colouring in pictures is a very relaxing activity (you should do it too!)
-Kids tend to be very relaxed when they are coloring, a good time to make some general chitchat in the 2nd language.
+Colour, paint, draw, and talk about the colors and your child’s pictures in the 2nd language.

 The very latest translation tool.
 A ‘reading pen’ scans and translates.
 The translated text appears on a small screen on the pen and can also provide an audio pronunciation of words or full sentences.

 There are so many talking toys on the market these days.
 Try one that says greetings in the target language (or multiple languages) or one that sings traditional songs/nursery rhymes from the target country.

 Ready-made ‘culture books’ are great for learning about different countries.
 Read them together, ask questions, and encourage your child to ask lots of questions too.
 After reading one, you could make a simple one together using pictures from magazines, or encourage your child to draw pictures too.